was born on the 6th of July 1923 at 31 Oxford Street in the Audley district of

 wonderful day out watching Artillery Day on Salisbury Plain, Jack suffered a

 fatal Heart Attack at home.
-His funeral was on the 16th of July at St James's
+His funeral took place on the 11th of July at St James's

 Church and was well attended.
 It was followed by a short service at Pleasington